bluecats/bluecats-wallet-ios/README.md

 Open BC Wallet for iOS and press the plus sign in the top right hand corner to add a gift card.
 Select the merchant and enter the respective barcode for that gift card.
 Then press **Save**.

 ####Sending a Balance Request
 Pull down on the mobile gift card listing to send Gift Card Balance Requests to the USB beacon over a single BLE connection.
-This will update current balances and add any aditional
+This will update the current balances for your giftcards.

 ####Gift Card Redemption Requests
 When Gift Card Redemption Requests are received within the appropriate proximity, BC Wallet for iOS will prompt for an amount to be applied to the purchase.